glennmkhonto/web-application/README.md

 *Backend: The backend is implemented using Flask, a Python web framework.
 It handles routes, database interactions, and rendering templates.

-*Database: The app uses a MySQL database to store vehicle data.
+*Database: The app uses a Postgresql database to store vehicle data.
 The SQLAlchemy ORM is employed to interact with the database.

 *Map Visualization: The Leaflet.js library is used for interactive map visualization, with vehicle markers representing location data.